metabase/metabase/docs/enterprise-guide/data-sandboxes.md

 #### Data sandboxes do not support non-SQL databases

-Non-SQL databases such as Google Analytics, Apache Druid, and MongoDB are not currently supported by data sandboxes.
+You can't currently create data sandboxes with non-SQL databases such as Google Analytics, Apache Druid, or MongoDB .

 #### Data sandboxes do not work on SQL/native queries